phx/phxutils/README.md

 Installation is extremely simple using [`pip`](https://pip.pypa.io/en/stable/installation/):

+Install from Pypi:

+`pip3 install --user phxshellutils`

+or install latest version from GitHub:

 `pip3 install --user git+https://github.com/phx/shellutils`

-For what it's worth, most of the `shellutils` scripts use `sh` and `bash`.
+For what it's worth, most of the `phxshellutils` scripts use `sh` and `bash`.

 The only Python scripts at the time of this writing are Python3, and are executable with hashbangs pointing to `/usr/bin/env python3` and only use the standard library.

 This means, you won't clutter your native Python intallation by installing a bunch of third party libraries outside of virtual environments.

-This also means that it shouldn't matter what version of `pip` you use, since it's just using the `setuptools` module.
-That being said, I would always recommend `pip3`, or better yet, using `python3 -m pip` rather than `pip3`.

-Just try to remember to use the same version of `pip` for uninstalling or upgrading.

 ### Upgrading via pip

+`pip3 install --user --upgrade phxshellutils`

+or

 `pip3 install --user --upgrade git+https://github.com/phx/shellutils`

 ### Uninstall

-`pip3 uninstall shellutils`
+`pip3 uninstall phxshellutils`

 ## Advanced Installation